feincms/feincms/docs/contenttypes.rst

 .. module:: feincms.content.table.template
 .. class:: TemplateContent()

+This is a content type that just includes a snippet from a template.
-This content scans all template directories for templates below ``content/template/`` and allows the user to select one of these templates which are rendered using the Django template language.
+This content type scans all template directories for templates below ``content/template/`` and allows the user to select one of these templates which are then rendered using the Django template language.

-Template usage isn't restricted in any way.
+Note that some file extensions are automatically filtered so they won't appear in the list, namely anything that matches *.~ and *.tmp will be ignored.

+Also note that a template content is not sandboxed or specially rendered.
+Whatever a django template can do a TemplateContent snippet can do too, so be careful whom you grant write permissions.

 Video inclusion code for youtube, vimeo etc.